Facebook agrees to provide additional documents in California AG data privacy probe

-WASHINGTON (Reuters) - Facebook Inc has agreed to turn over additional documents after the California state attorney general’s office went to court earlier this month to compel the social media firm to comply with requests for information in its privacy investigation.
+WASHINGTON (Reuters) - Facebook Inc (FB.O) has agreed to turn over additional documents after the California state attorney general’s office went to court earlier this month to compel the social media firm to comply with requests for information in its privacy investigation.

 Under a joint stipulation filed in San Francisco Superior Court, the company agreed by Nov.
 26 to respond some of the document requests.
 It also agreed to a schedule to provide additional documents in December and January.